I don't own these characters, except for Trin, Shin, and Tatsu. The rest belong to Disney.

 "I'm single now," she found herself telling him.
 "I didn't accept."

 "What?
 And you're single?
-Is it because you're straight then?"
+Is it because you're straight then?" he pressed, like he really needed to know.

 "Well, then why?"